Trump signs order imposing new tariffs on a number of trading partners that go into effect in 7 days

 But Trump appeared to have soured on that deal, which is up for renegotiation next year.
 One of his first significant moves as president was to impose tariffs on goods from both Mexico and Canada earlier this year.

-U.S. Census Bureau figures show that the U.S. ran a $171.5 billion trade imbalance with Mexico last year.
+U.S. Census Bureau figures show that the U.S. ran a $171.5 billion trade deficit with Mexico last year.
 That means the U.S. bought more goods from Mexico than it sold to the country.

 The imbalance with Mexico has grown in the aftermath of the USMCA, as it was only $63.3 billion in 2016, the year before Trump started his first term in office.